virushtk/tlsachecker/README.md

 ## Overview

 The **DANE TLSA Record Checker** is a Python script designed to verify DANE TLSA records for specified web domains.
-This script ensures that the domain includes `http` or `https` and performs detailed checks for TLSA records, PKIX validation, and IP addresses.
-The script was created by `Syafiee17x`.
+This script ensures that the domain includes `http` or `https` and performs detailed checks for TLSA records, PKIX validation, and IP addresses.`.

 ## Features

 - **Automatic Protocol Inclusion**: Automatically adds `https://` if the user does not specify `http` or `https`.
 - **Detailed Output**: Provides comprehensive details about TLSA records, PKIX validation, and IP addresses.
-- **User-Friendly Interface**: Prompts the user to input domain names and offers the option to run multiple scans.
-- **Professional Formatting**: Outputs results in a visually appealing and professional format.

 ## Usage